 - The ordinary shareholders benefit from capital gains and dividend provided by the Company

-- Due to volatility in share prices i.e. the prices of ordinary shares, the shareholders can lose money.
+- Due to volatility in share prices, i.e., the prices of ordinary shares, the shareholders can lose money.

 - There is no pre-defined dividend.
 Some times it may take years for the ordinary shareholders to gain significantly from holding the ordinary shares of the Company.

-- An equity investorEquity InvestorAn equity investor is that person or entity who contributes a certain sum to public or private companies for a specific period to obtain financial gains in the form of capital appreciation, dividend payouts, stock value appraisal, etc. owns a very small proportion of the Company, thus there is hardly any impact on the decision of the Company using the voting rights.
+- An equity investorEquity InvestorAn equity investor is that person or entity who contributes a certain sum to public or private companies for a specific period to obtain financial gains in the form of capital appreciation, dividend payouts, stock value appraisal, etc. owns a very small proportion of the Company.
+Thus there is hardly any impact on the decision of the Company using voting rights.

 - There is limited control of the Company and in decision making.